OCA/server-tools/module_uninstall_check/README.rst

 This module could implement such feature, adding extra feature on wizard lines, deleting or renaming xml ids.

+* For the time being, wizard displays size used for models in database.
+It could be interesting to know the space released by the deletion of a column.

 Bug Tracker
 ===========